31 Building Machine Learning Models

 7. Are the same predictors (genes) driving the algorithm?
 Make a plot as in exercise 5.

-8. One thing we see in the previous plot is that the value of predictors correlate in both groups: some predictors are low in both groups while others are high in both groups.
-The mean value of each predictor, colMeans(x), is not informative or useful for prediction and often, for interpretation purposes, it is useful to center or scale each column.
+8. One thing we see in the previous plot is that predictors are correlated between groups: some predictors are low in both groups, while others are high in both groups.
+The mean value of each predictor, colMeans(x), is not informative or useful for prediction, and often it is useful to center or scale each column for interpretation purposes.
 This can be achieved with the preProcessing argument in train.
 Re-run LDA with preProcessing = "scale".
-Note that accuracy does not change but see how it is easier to identify the predictors that differ more between groups in the plot made in exercise 5.
+Note that accuracy does not change, but see how it is easier to identify the predictors that differ more between groups than the plot made in exercise 5.

 9. In the previous exercises, we saw that both approaches worked well.
 Plot the predictor values for the two genes with the largest differences between the two groups in a scatterplot to see how they appear to follow a bivariate distribution as assumed by the LDA and QDA approaches.
 Color the points by the outcome.